syazwanz/keras-regression-model/concrete-strength-keras-part1.md

-Let's check the shape of the dataframe
+Let's check the shape of the dataframe:

 ```python